Parenting Rights & Resources

 To request accommodations or for information on access for lactation rooms, please fill out the SSU Lactation Room Request Form.
 Lactation rooms are located at Stevenson 2000L1 (between the restrooms on the 2nd floor) and on the back side of the Zinfandel building across from the Children's School.
 Guests to the campus needing access to the rooms can contact OPHD via email or at 707-664-4140.

-Title IX is a federal law that prohibits sex and gender discrimination — including discrimination on the basis of pregnancy, childbirth, and parental status — in the educational setting for all institutions that receive federal financial assistance.
-As such, Title IX protects people who are pregnant, parenting or nursing from discrimination.
+Title IX is a federal law that prohibits sex and gender discrimination — including discrimination on the basis of pregnancy and pregnancy related conditions — in the educational setting for all institutions that receive federal financial assistance.
+As such, Title IX protects people who are pregnant, parenting or lactating from discrimination.
 Here are some specific resources about our obligations in this regard:

-Requesting Accommodations for Pregnant, Parenting, or Nursing Students
+Requesting Modifications for Pregnant, Parenting, or Lactating Students

-To request accommodations or for information on reserving a lactation room, please fill out the SSU Nursing Mothers Accommodation Request Form.
+To request modifications or for information on reserving a lactation room, please fill out the SSU Lactation Room and Pregnancy Modification Request Form.

-Questions on accommodations for pregnant, parenting, or nursing students can be directed to:
+Questions on modifications for pregnant, parenting, or lactating students can be directed to:

 Office for the Prevention of Harassment and Discrimination (OPHD)